 EX2.
-The addition of the center pixel adds one pixel of area, but does not add any perimeter EX3.
+The addition of the center pixel adds one pixel of area, but does not add any perimeter

+EX3.
 The addition of the center actually removes four sides of perimeter while still adding one pixel of area

-- The first necessary step is to rasterize the original forest distribution
+- It is necessary to rasterize and codify the original forest distribution